 As you can probably imagine, the math is complicated and depends on lots of different factors.
 Check out our detailed breakdown for more examples.

 Below are some reasons why you might want to replace car expenses with the mileage deduction:

-Like the paper receipts myth, mileage tracking is commonly misunderstood.
+Like the paper receipts myth, the way you track miles for taxes is commonly misunderstood.
 It’s a big hassle and not actually required if you claim car expense tax deductions.

 Tracking miles is a hassle.
 Even the fanciest mileage tracking apps drain your battery life and require you to constantly categorize every trip you take.

 Instead, we recommend taking a quick look at your odometer at the beginning and of the year.
 Then, at tax time, use a tool like Keeper Tax to estimate your 1099 tax bill, scan your card and bank transactions for car expenses.
 In short, don’t stress it.

 At the end of the day, record keeping is an honor system.
 Contrary to their reputation, IRS agents aren’t monsters -- you can always use your Google Maps location tracking history or calendar events in case of an audit.
 There’s a big difference between tax fraud and an honest mis-estimation.
 If you’re a bit off and get audited, you’ll have to pay the difference plus a small fine.

 Keeper finds tax deductible expenses among your purchases ... automatically!
 Save $1000s a year claiming the tax write offs you’re eligible for as a contractor.